kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 - Pod `server` exists in Namespace x.
 Each Namespace [a, b, c, d] has a Pod named `client`.
 The following policy resources also exist in the cluster:
-- (1) A ClusterNetworkPolicy `Empower` rule selects Namespace x and allows ingress traffic from Namespace a.
+- (1) A ClusterNetworkPolicy `Empower` rule selects Namespace x and makes an exception for ingress traffic from Namespace a.
 - (2) A ClusterNetworkPolicy `Deny` rule selects Namespace x and denies all ingress traffic from Namespace a and b.
 - (3) A ClusterNetworkPolicy `Allow` rule selects Namespace x and allows all ingress traffic Namespace b and c.
-- (4) A NetworkPolicy rule isolates [x/server], only allows ingress traffic from its own Namespace.
+- (4) A NetworkPolicy rule isolates [x/server], only allows ingress traffic from its own Namespace and Namespace a.
 - (5) A ClusterDefaultNetworkPolicy rule isolates [x/server], only allows ingress traffic from Namespace d.

 Now suppose the client in each Namespace initiates traffic towards x/server.